craftercms/.github/profile/README.md

 ![](crafter-background.png)

 CrafterCMS is a modern open source content management system.
-CrafterCMS is [composable](https://www.gartner.com/smarterwithgartner/gartner-keynote-the-future-of-business-is-composable), [headless+](https://www.gartner.com/en/documents/3970519), and doesn't dictate your technology choices.
+CrafterCMS is [composable](https://www.gartner.com/smarterwithgartner/gartner-keynote-the-future-of-business-is-composable](https://craftercms.com/blog/2021/07/what-is-a-composable-dxp)), [headless+]([https://www.gartner.com/en/documents/3970519](https://craftercms.com/blog/2021/03/what-is-headless--the-next-phase-of-headless-cms-technology)), and provides freedom for your technology choices.

 CrafterCMS can run as a content server alongside your web or mobile application, and/or host templated web applications.

-CrafterCMS itself is built with Java and uses Groovy and FreeMarker as the controller and view layers respectively, however, CrafterCMS doesn't interfere with your technology choices.
-CrafterCMS ships an SDK on NPM that helps you wire in-context editing features ([Experience Builder](https://docs.craftercms.org/en/4.0/developers/experience-builder.html)) so you can wire that to your favorite front-end technology like React, Vue, Angular or anything else.
-If you're building your application pure headless, then nothing is needed, you can simply call CrafterCMS for content and search capabilities via the REST API.
+CrafterCMS itself is built in Java/Spring, and offers total flexibility on both the client side and server side.
+If you're building your application pure headless, you can simply call CrafterCMS for content and search capabilities via the REST or GraphQL APIs.
+For server-side development, Groovy and Javascript (for Node.js, Next.js, Nuxt.js, etc.) are natively supported (for extending our APIs, creating custom APIs, server-side rendering).
+For templated sites/apps, FreeMarker is included.
+CrafterCMS ships an SDK on NPM that helps you wire in-context editing features ([Experience Builder](https://docs.craftercms.org/en/4.0/developers/experience-builder.html)) so you can wire that to your favorite front-end technology like React, Vue, Angular or anything else, providing content authors with a visual editing experience for all your sites/apps.

 ## Learn More
 Start learn more about CrafterCMS: